parafoxia/chatto/README.md

 from chatto import YouTubeBot
 from chatto.events import MessageCreatedEvent

-async def message_callback(event: MessageCreatedEvent) -> None:
-    if event.message.content.startswith("!hello"):
-        await bot.send_message(f"Hi {event.message.channel.name}!")

-if __name__ == "__main__":
 bot = YouTubeBot(
     # Your project's API key.
     os.environ["API_KEY"],
     # The ID of the channel whose stream you want to connect to.
     os.environ["CHANNEL_ID"],
     # Your OAuth client ID secrets file.
     secrets_file="secrets.json",
 )

+# Listen for MessageCreatedEvents, and run this awaitable whenever a
-    # Set a callback to execute whenever a new message is received.
+# new message is received.
-    bot.events.subscribe(MessageCreatedEvent, message_callback)
+@bot.listen(MessageCreatedEvent)
+async def message_callback(event):
+    if event.message.content.startswith("!hello"):
+        await bot.send_message(f"Hi {event.message.channel.name}!")

+if __name__ == "__main__":
     # This is blocking, so should be the last thing you call.
     bot.run()
 ```